 - related questions

-I have a bachelor in criminal justice and want to become a teacher in Georgia.
+I have 96 credits, an associate in electronics, and want to become a special ed teacher.